 - Thumb, finger and pacifier habits.
 Children who continue these habits after the age of 2 can affect the way the child’s teeth bite together as well as growth of the jaw and bone.
 GEDC recommends parents talking to their children to get them to stop or have their pediatric dentists talk to them.

 - First visit by first birthday.
-Looking for an Affordable Dentist in Box Hill (if you’re from Australia) may be something worth doing some research into, as it’s best if children visit their dentist when the first tooth comes in, usually between 6 and 12 months of age.
+It’s best if children visit their dentist when the first tooth comes in, usually between 6 and 12 months of age.
 This helps to establish preventative care and to avoid baby bottle tooth decay and nursing caries.

 - Primary teeth (baby teeth).
 These teeth serve a number of critical functions, including being involved in speech development.
 So it’s important they’re properly taken care of.

 - Regular visits with your dentist.
 Visit the dentist before your child’s first birthday to learn how to clean your child’s teeth and learn the dangers of bedtime bottles and sippy cups.
-For example, if you live in the Wilmington area of Delaware), it may be worth googling something like Dentist Wilmington and having a look for a dentist where you think you could take your child for their regular checkups.
 It’s best to start young, as they will be able to get used to it when they get older.
 By the time your child is 5, dentist visits should be happening every six months.

 - Brush and floss daily.
 As soon as two teeth touch, it is important that children brush their teeth twice a day and floss.